For First Years and Parents

 October Hike

-For first-year scouts, help them stay dry by packing socks (several pairs) and underwear separately in 1 gallon ZIP LOC bags.
+For first-year scouts, help them stay dry by packing socks (several pairs) and underwear separately in 1 gallon Zip Loc bags.
 If their pack or bag gets wet, those important clothes will stay dry.
 Wool socks are best.
 DO NOT send cotton socks – once wet, they stay wet.
 Inexpensive polypropylene T-shirts are great and better than cotton.
 Everyone needs boots and rain gear of some kind.
 Tennis shoes in rainy or damp weather are cold.
 They need to be prepared for rain.
 Inside the tent, they need to keep sleeping bag and clothes from touching the tent wall since that is when water transfer happens.

 ***We have reminded the first-year scouts to stay with their patrols in camp and participate in patrol meal preparation and cleanup.
 This is the second hike for the new scouts so we expect them to begin to assimilate into the troop and patrol structure and follow directions given by their patrol leader.
 Reminders from you about these matters at the drop-off are appreciated